matteosacchetto/node-zip-cli/README.md

 - `none`: do not preserver the base directory of the provided file/directory.
 If you provide the path `/a/b/c/`, files will be stored in the archive with the base directory `.`.

 The default values is `full`.

+###### `--symlink <mode>` \[experimental\]

+Allows you to include symlinks in your archive using two different strategies:
+* `resolve`: will resolve the symlink to a file or directory and include it in the archive
+* `keep`: will keep the symlink and include it in the archive

+There is also the option `none` which allows you to skip symlinks alltogether.

+This functionality is still experimental, and for such reason the current default value for this option is `none`.

+Once it will become stable, the default option will be switched to `resolve`.

 ###### `-y, --yes`